Git-Rexdev/EcoPoint/Frontend/README.md

 - **Pickup Scheduling**: Schedule waste collection at your convenience
 - **Guide**: Educational resources on waste management and recycling
 - **Rewards**: Earn points and rewards for sustainable practices
+- **Achievements**: Complete challenges and unlock rewards for recycling milestones
 - **Profile Management**: Manage user account and preferences
 - **Schedule Management**: View and manage all pickup schedules
 - **Authentication**: Secure login and registration system